Are you interested in learning how to find your customer’s pain points so you can better understand them?

 Use Live Chat to Find Customer Pain Points

 If an email survey seems a little too stone age for you, try a live chat.

 It’s an excellent tool for both email opt-in lead generation as well as collecting real-time customer feedback.

-The cool thing about live chat is that allows you to communicate directly with a customer and find out exactly what it is they’re looking for.
+The cool thing about live chat is that it allows you to communicate directly with a customer and find out exactly what they’re looking for.
 It’s a directional tool for both customer and provider to work together to solve pain points.

 For example, when they land on your site, ask them something like this:

-If they respond, you’ll know exactly what it is that brought them to your site.
-If you’re a marketing agency, maybe they’ll say “I’m looking for information on starting an AdWords campaign.”
+If they respond, you’ll know exactly what brought them to your site.
+If you’re a marketing agency, maybe they’ll say “I’m looking for information on how to start a Google Ads campaign.”